 Tech talent.
 A term that usually sends shivers down the spine of any recruiter.
 In an increasingly digital world, a business’ ability to ride the tech wave can either rocket it into the stratosphere, or sink it to the bottom of the ocean.
-And so the pressure is on to find talented people; your secret weapon for navigating and pioneering the wild tech ride.
+And so the pressure is on finding talented people; your secret weapon for navigating and pioneering the wild tech ride.

 But while there is an increasing number of people entering the technical fields, some are more experienced than others, more skilled than others, or just differently skilled than others.